pololu/rpicsim/README.md

 The gem is not on RubyGems.org yet, but you can [download it from here](http://www.davidegrayson.com/hold/rpicsim-1.0.0.gem) and install it with:

     gem install rpicsim-1.0.0.gem

+The source code is temporarily hosted on a [private github repository](https://github.com/shicholas/rpicsim) provided by Nick Shook.